Audience: Software Developers

 Each presentation of the class uses a single programming language.
 Register for a presentation that uses the language you need to work with.
-Please see the course calendar to find an appropriate version for your needs.
+Please see the main page for announcements of course offerings.

 On successful completion of the course you earn the microcredential for Code Isolation and External Dependencies, which is the fourth of five toward the TDD Fundamentals microcredential.